mapbender/mapbender-documentation/en/functions/export/printclient.rst

             label: Demo with feature information print (landscape)

-3. Call feature print from featureInfo
+3. Call feature print from FeatureInfo
 --------------------------------------

 Note: FeatureInfo is the information output from a OGC WMS service.
 It offers information for features at a click position.

-When you can configure a WMS you can generate a link with the following reference that will trigger the print with feature information.
+When you configure a WMS, you can generate a link with the following reference that will trigger the print with feature information.

 The following code is an example for a MapServer information template.